asabade/asabade.github.io/_posts/2018-01-10-Building and Deploying Deep Learning Applications with TensorFlow.md

 ---
 title: Building and Deploying Deep Learning Application with TensorFlow
-subtitle: Using data to train the neural network that will predict how much revenue we can expect in future based on our historical data
+subtitle: Using data to train the neural network that will predict how much revenue we can expect in future based on historical data.
 tags: [TensorFlow, Historical Data, Financial Data, Vizualization, Google CLoud Deployment]
 ---